-- The recommendation on preventing substance abuse problems, processing matters of substance abuse and referral for treatment at workplaces; and - the recommendation drafted by the labour market organisations on the ground rules for on-thejob learning.
+- The labour market organisations' recommendation on preventing substance abuse problems, handling matters of substance abuse and referral for treatment in workplaces; and - The recommendation drafted by the labour market organisations on the ground rules for on-the-job learning.

 The training agreement, agreement on shop stewards, and labour protection co-operation agreement are in section D ("Agreements") of this collective agreement.
 The other agreements and recommendations are in a separate appendix.
 The appendix is on the websites of the Finnish Commerce Federation and Service Union United PAM.